Single-photon hologram of a zero-area pulse

-Our experimental setup consists of a single-photon source, depicted in Fig. \ref{fig:setup} (a), and of the spectral single-photon holography part, depicted in Fig. \ref{fig:setup} (b).
-To produce broadband and ultrashort single-photon states we employ the type-I non-collinear SPDC process in a 2 mm thick beta barium borate (BBO), pumped with a focused blue pump beam (Gaussian beam radius $w_{0}=70\;\mu\text{m}$, 100 mW average power, 397.5 nm central wavelength).
-To obtain the blue pump, we employ second harmonic generation of femtosecond pulses (ca. 100 fs, central wavelength of 795 nm) from a Ti-Sapphire laser (Spectra Physics Mai Tai), in a second 0.5 mm thick BBO crystal.
-The SPDC emission is spectrally filtered with an interference filter (nominally central wavelength 800 nm, FWHM 10 nm) tilted to have the central transmission wavelength at ca. $\lambda_{0}=796.7\;\mathrm{nm}$.
+Our experimental setup consists of a SP source (Fig. \ref{fig:setup}(a)) and of SSPH part (Fig. \ref{fig:setup}(b)).
+To produce ultrashort SP states we employ the type-I noncollinear SPDC process in a beta barium borate (BBO, $2\ \mathrm{mm}$ length along optical axis), pumped with a focused pump beam with 397.5 nm central wavelength, Gaussian beam radius of $w_{0}=70\;\mu\text{m}$ and $100\ \mathrm{mW}$ average power.
+To obtain the blue pump, we employ second harmonic generation of femtosecond pulses (100 fs, central wavelength of 795 nm) from a Ti:Sapphire laser (Spectra-Physics MaiTai), in a second BBO crystal ($0.5\ \mathrm{mm}$ length along optical axis).
+The SPDC emission is spectrally filtered with an interference filter (FWHM $10\ \mathrm{nm}$) tilted to have the central transmission wavelength at $796.7\;\mathrm{nm}$.
 Two Gaussian transverse modes are selected by coupling to single-mode fibers.
-The modes are chosen for highest correlation and single-photon brightness.
+The modes are chosen for highest correlation and SP brightness.
 Selected modes, corresponding to signal and idler photons, enter the second part of the setup.
-Signal photons pass through a heated glass cell containing Rb vapor.
-The Rb temperature controls the optical depth (OD, see supplementary material for the definition) which determines the strength of light-matter coupling.
-The photon leaves the Rb cell in an zero-area temporal shape and with its spectral phase given by a single Lorentzian resonance profile centered on the 795 nm D1 Rb line \citep{Kallmann1999}:
+Signal photons pass through a heated Rb vapor cell.
+The cell temperature controls the optical depth {[}OD, see SM{]} which determines the strength of light-matter coupling.
+The photon leaves the Rb cell in an ZA temporal shape and with its SPHI given by a single Lorentzian resonance profile centered on the $\lambda_{0}=795\ \mathrm{nm}$ D1 Rb line \citep{Kallmann1999}: